frontend-labs/micro-sprites/README.md

 How to install
 -------------

-> ~ docker build -t docker-sprites .
+> ~ docker build -t micro-sprites .

 Volumes